-For Intrastat system, the goods traded in the framework of these transactions should be declared.
+In such cases, for Intrastat system, the goods traded in the framework of these transactions should be declared.
 If the invoice contains the total value of both goods and services, the value of the goods should be estimated from the total invoiced value.
 In this case the value declared in VIES will be higher because it will contain the value of goods and services.